everpub/openscienceprize/proposal.md

 [Nicolas P. Rougier]() is a researcher in computational neuroscience at the Neurodegerative Disease Institute (Bordeaux, France).
-He is an active open source developer and has been confronted to the [reproducibility problem](http://journal.frontiersin.org/article/10.3389/fncom.2015.00030/full) in computational neuroscience.
+He is an active open source developer and has been confronted with the [reproducibility problem](http://journal.frontiersin.org/article/10.3389/fncom.2015.00030/full) in computational neuroscience.
 He co-founded the
 [ReScience journal](http://rescience.github.io) with Konrad Hinsen.